tzislam/libnvcd/README.md

 ## Using the standalone query tool for listing all possible groups of events and metrics to list

 The standalone tool *nvcdinfo* can be used to automatically put the metrics and events into groups of user-specified sizes.
-The output from this tool allows a user to generate a list of groups of metrics or events that can be collected in each pass.
+The output from this tool allows a user to generate a list of groups of events that can be collected in each pass.
 Since not all metrics and events can be collected at once due to hardware limitation, this tool can be used first to estimate the number of passes one would need to collect all (or a selected subset of) metrics.
 Also, not all metrics or events can be collected together due to hardware resource conflict.
-This tool also helps address this issue -- it automatically generated groups of metrics and events that CAN be collected together.
+This tool also helps address this issue -- it automatically generated groups of events that CAN be collected together.

 Usage 1:
 ./nvcdinfo [-n GROUP_SIZE] -d DEVICE_ID